Even When Fall Is Here

 An intertextual, fictionalized narrative weaves together several years of Mexican artist Erick Meyenberg’s observations, research, video recordings, and paintings based on logbooks kept by gardener Chris Shea.
 Meyenberg’s conversations with Shea about his ephemeral landscape infer the change and loss inherent in human life, which propels the deep emotional intelligence of this bilingual book as it reflects on time, creation, and the inspiration of the natural world.
 Shea’s remarkable, nuanced, and delicate language for color is reflected in Meyenberg’s layered appreciation for the garden Shea tended until the end of his life.

-Commissioned for and co-published with the haudenschildGarage in La Jolla, California.
+Commissioned for and co-published with the haudenschildGarage in San Diego, California.

 Artist Erick Meyenberg has been written up and recommended in: Hyperallergic, New York Times, Literal Magazine (emerging Latin American voices), and others.
 His work has been seen in the U.S. over the last 5 years in San Diego, New York (Americas Society), San Francisco (Yerba Buena Center), and Phoenix Art Museum.